ramezj/astralics/README.md

 # 🪐 Astralics

-◆ Simply create stunning feedback boards, for multiple projects, all in one place. for free.
+◆ Simply create stunning feedback pages, for multiple projects, all in one place. for free.